-Northampton v London Irish (Sat)
+Biggar helps Saints beat spirited Irish

 |Gallagher Premiership

-"It should be an exciting game.
-Both sides like to play a bit of the ball, a mix between northern and southern hemisphere styles.
+However, when Ollie Hassell-Collins burst past two attempted tackles before setting Parton free to his right, the hosts needed to dig in to secure their third win of the campaign.

-"It's all about getting into the right position and putting the pressure on them."
+Albert Tuisue's off-the-ball infringement at a scrum saw Irish concede the penalty that allowed British & Irish Lion Biggar to mark his return to club colours with a winning contribution.

-Northampton: Furbank; Sleightholme, Proctor, Dingwall, Collins; Biggar, Mitchell; Auterac, Matavesi, Hill, Ribbans, Ratuniyarawa, Wood, Ludlam (capt), Augustus.
+Northampton: Furbank; Sleightholme, Proctor, Dingwall, Collins; Biggar, Mitchell; Auterac, Matavesi, Hill, Coles, Ratuniyarawa, Wood, Ludlam (capt), Augustus.

-Replacements: Fish, Waller, Painter, Coles, Lawes, Harrison, Lomani, Freeman.
+Replacements: Fish, Waller, Painter, Moon, Lawes, Harrison, Lomani, Tuala.

 London Irish: Parton; Loader, Rona, Van Rensburg, Hassell-Collins; Jackson, Phipps; Goodrick-Clarke, Creevy, Hoskins, Simmons, Coleman, Rogerson (capt), Donnell, Tuisue.